boukabache/ACCURATE2_EvalBoard/README.md

 For quickly getting started using the evaluation board, a Command Line Interface (CLI) is provided.
 The CLI allows the user to interact with the FPGA via UART interface without the need of any dedicated software.
 See the [CLI documentation](#command-line-interface) for more information.

+Also, an already compiled bitstream is provided in the root directory of the repository.
+The bitstream is named `hardware.bin` and can be programmed into the FPGA's flash using the `iceprog hardware.bin` command.

 ## Serial output
 As soon as the board is powered up the FPGA will start to stream on the UART bus the measurements coming from ACCURATE.